robin-raymond/zax.io/basics.md

 asset               // copy asset to built bundle asynchronous        // indicates a function not normally considered to operate
+                    // asynchronously may be performed asynchronously compilation         // controls if the compilation context is the host or the
+                    // target for system specific intrinsic sizing and endian
+                    // encoding
-                    // asynchronously may be performed asynchronously compile             // a value must be defined as a compile time constant compiles            // if a code block that follows compiles then a `true` is
+compile             // a value must be defined as a compile-time constant compiles            // if a code block that follows compiles then a `true` is
                     // replaced otherwise a `false` is replaced concept             // declare a function as a compile-time check for